Arvada Center getting back to business with the basics next season

 “I look at next season as really going back to our roots,” said Rod Lansberry, the center’s producing artistic director of musical theatre.
 “We had to scale back so much last year that we knew we needed to really step up our game — while also making sure that what we are presenting is what people want to see.
 This is a season that really rewards our audiences for coming back.”

 “Into the Woods” is the Stephen Sondheim masterpiece that dares to explore the unsettled lives of fairy-tale characters once the “happily-ever-after” part of their stories end.
-“Beauty and the Beast,” of course, is the story of the book-smart girl who converts a cursed prince.
+“Beauty and the Beast,” of course, is the story of the book-smart girl who converts a cursed prince to decency.
 And “Damn Yankees,” from 1955, follows the downfall of a man who sells his soul to become a star baseball player.
-None have ever been staged at the Arvada Center before.
+None of them has ever been staged at the Arvada Center before.

-The Oregon Shakespeare Festival’s world premiere production of 'The River Bride' starred Chatfield High School graduate Jamie Ann Romero.
-Cour…

 In 2016, the Arvada Center hired Lynne Collins as artistic director of plays and adopted the old-school model of a repertory company of resident actors who perform in multiple, rotating plays at once.
 Right now, the company is presenting three plays on alternating days through May: “The Liar,” “Animal Farm” and “Stick Fly.”
 And because “Stick Fly” is a generational comedy about Black privilege, that has resulted in more Black actors in the repertory company (performing in some or all of those plays) than at any time in Arvada Center history.